 Traditional Irish Leek and Oatmeal Broth, or Brotchan Roi, is a humble soup, that has been sustaining good Irish folks for centuries.
 It is prepared with just 5 ingredients but is full or flavour, nutrition, and like many soups of old - prepared with plant-based ingredients.
 Milky oatmeal broth enriched with fresh leeks is especially good for anyone who is feeling under-the-weather and in need of a nourishing meal that is comforting, warming, and wholesome, and gentle on the stomach.

-Having a St Patrick's Day or Irish themed meal or celebration?
+Having a St Patrick's Day [17th March] or Irish themed meal?
 Irish leek and oatmeal broth is a tasty traditional addition and has the added bonus of being a lovely green coloured soup!

 Brotchan is an Irish word and translates to broth while Roi means king or chief, so the Irish name for this broth is actually King or Chief Soup.